sara-nl/singularity-course/run-docker.md

    wget https://raw.githubusercontent.com/maithili-k/singularity-course/master/python2.py
    ```

-* Open a an empty file with your favourite text editor and copy the following text in it.
+* Open an empty file with your favourite text editor and copy the following text in it.
 Save the file with name `Dockerfile` and do not add any extension (.txt,.doc) to it:

    ```sh
    # Use an official Python runtime as a parent image